 Bleeding

-You might notice small amounts of blood on toilet paper after wiping.
+You might notice small amounts of blood on the toilet paper after wiping.
 This is usually due to the delicate hemorrhoidal tissue becoming abraded.

 Swelling and Lumps